Donald Trump's lawyers ask judge to walk away from criminal case, echoing allegations of political bias - ExBulletin

 I have a Trump-hating judge with a Trump-hating wife and family whose daughter worked for Kamala Harris, Trump said in a speech at his Mar-a-Lago estate, hours after he was impeached April 4.

-Among other criticisms of Trump, he claimed that Merchan pushed former Trump Organization chief financial officer Allen Weisselberg to plead guilty last summer and acted viciously in presiding over the company’s trial, which resulted in a conviction for tax evasion last December.
+Among other criticisms of Trump, he claimed that Merchan pleaded guilty last summer to former Trump Organization chief financial officer Allen Weisselberg and acted violently while presiding over the company’s trial, which ended resulted in a conviction for tax evasion last December.

 Merchan was heavily involved in the negotiations that led to Weisselberg’s appeal on charges of circumventing taxes on benefits, including a Manhattan apartment and luxury cars.
 Merchan said he wished he could impose a harsher sentence after hearing Weisselberg’s testimony, particularly when he talked about his wife being paid $6,000 for no-show work to qualify for the benefits. social security benefits while her husband was earning a lot of money.